terra-money/docs/docs/develop/terrain/cw20-factory.md

         ExecuteMsg::Deposit(deposit_type) => match_deposit(deps.as_ref(), env, info, deposit_type),

-        /* Method used to burn an existent token created thru this contract and send the UST back to the address that burn these tokens.*/ ExecuteMsg::Burn {
+        /* Method used to burn an existent token created thru this contract and send the LUNA back to the address that burn these tokens.*/ ExecuteMsg::Burn {
             amount,
             token_address,